How much nicotine is in a cigarette?

 Have you ditched tobacco for an electronic alternative?
 Not sure what nicotine level you need in your vape juice?

 If the answer is yes to both of these questions then this guide is for you.

 Choosing e-juice is confusing, especially if it is your first vape juice.

-Not only do you have to worry about the hundreds of vape juice flavors on offer and the PG/VG ratio, but you also have to choose your nicotine strength.
+Not only do you have to worry about the hundreds of vape juice flavours on offer and the PG/VG ratio, but you also have to choose your nicotine strength.

-Expressed as milligrams per milliliter (mg/ml), getting the right nicotine strength is very important for new vapers.
+Expressed as milligrams per millilitre (mg/ml), getting the right nicotine strength is very important for new vapers.

 One of the main reasons people stop vaping and go back to tobacco cigarettes is because they get nicotine strength wrong.